-The Program conducts research designed to guide and inform about the current issues of various conflicts, complex security and development challenges in the Asian region focusing on Northeast, Southeast and South Asia.
+The Program conducts research designed to guide and inform about the current issues of various conflicts, complex security, and development challenges in the Asian region focusing on Northeast Asia, Southeast Asia, and South Asia.
 As such, it implements policy-oriented and practical research.
-The main objectives are not only to be a bridge between academia and policy but also to provide strategic insights and policy recommendations to decision-makers in governments, international institutions and the private sector through five main channels: Impartial research; publications and newsletters; workshops and conferences; teaching and training; and formal and informal discussions.
+The main objectives are not only to be a bridge between academia and policy but also to provide strategic insights and policy recommendations to decision-makers in governments, international institutions, and the private sector through five main channels: Impartial research; publications and newsletters; workshops and conferences; teaching and training; and formal and informal discussions.

 It is led by Dr. Niklas Swanström (ISDP Director).

 The Asia Program was established in July 2007.
-With the initiation of the ISDP, the Asia Program was created to cover geographic research areas focusing on Northeast, Southeast and South Asia as a key pillar of ISDP’s research.
+With the initiation of the ISDP, the Asia Program was created to cover geographic research areas focusing on Northeast Asia, Southeast Asia, and South Asia as a key pillar of ISDP’s research.

 The Asia Program regularly invites scholars and other distinguished experts to speak at our ISDP Forums.
-The forums usually take the form of a lecture or presentation with the intent to update the research and policy communities in Stockholm about current issues in Asia, with an emphasis on Northeast, Southeast and South Asia.
-The invited speakers come from a range of different organizations and include scholars, diplomats, policymakers and journalists.
+The forums usually take the form of a lecture or presentation with the intent to update the research and policy communities in Stockholm about current issues in Asia.
+The invited speakers come from a range of different organizations and include scholars, diplomats, policymakers, and journalists.
 The ISDP Forums aim to encourage public discussion and the sharing of ideas and knowledge.

 In addition to these forums, the Asia Program also arranges conferences, seminars, and workshops to explore and discuss contemporary regional issues in a more intimate setting.

 The CSDDD Effect: Assessing the Impact of the EU’s Impending Corporate Sustainability Mandate on Japanese Companies